SiddPlus/FMPGame/COMMENTARY.md

 }
 ```

 This implementation demonstrates a reactive difficulty system.
-By overriding PostLogin and Logout, the `GameMode` ensures that the challenge level is always mathematically proportional to the current team size, fulfilling the Roguelike requirement for a fair but escalating challenge.
+By overriding PostLogin and Logout, the `GameMode` (Game Mode and Game State in Unreal Engine | Unreal Engine 5.7 Documentation | Epic Developer Community, s.d.) ensures that the challenge level is always mathematically proportional to the current team size, fulfilling the Roguelike requirement for a fair but escalating challenge.

-#### `ATheGameState`: The Synchronized Global Blackboard
+#### [`ATheGameState`](https://siddplus.github.io/FMPGame/classATheGameState.html): The Synchronized Global Blackboard

-While the `GameMode` makes the decisions, the ATheGameState is responsible for broadcasting those decisions.
+While the `GameMode` (Game Mode and Game State in Unreal Engine | Unreal Engine 5.7 Documentation | Epic Developer Community, s.d.) makes the decisions, the ATheGameState is responsible for broadcasting those decisions.
 It acts as a "Global Blackboard" that every client can read.
 All critical gameplay variables here are marked with the `Replicated` or `ReplicatedUsing` specifiers.

-A key feature of my `GameState` is the use of `RepNotify` (`ReplicatedUsing`) for the `ReadyPlayersCount` and `bIsRoundActiv` variables.
+A key feature of my `GameState` (Game Mode and Game State in Unreal Engine | Unreal Engine 5.7 Documentation | Epic Developer Community, s.d.) is the use of `RepNotify` (`ReplicatedUsing`) for the [`ReadyPlayersCount`](https://siddplus.github.io/FMPGame/classATheGameState.html#a02788c82e3c8e18a5e2516975923f6e2) and [`bIsRoundActive`](https://siddplus.github.io/FMPGame/classATheGameState.html#af880af6d0d7c50fab2546bfc79c1d807) variables.
 This ensures that when the server updates these values, a specific function (OnRep_...) is triggered on every client, allowing the UI to update instantly without polling the server every frame.

 ```
 UPROPERTY(ReplicatedUsing = OnRep_IsRoundActive, BlueprintReadOnly, Category = "Round")